lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * Create real-time Nuxt.js applications with Socket.IO, RethinkDB, and h3

-* Use WordPress as a headless CMS
+* Create a headless CMS using WordPress

 * Connect WordPress and generate static pages